Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

 Part of the difficulty is that there are no universal standards for what counts as refurbishment or recertification.
 “The terms ‘refurbished’ and ‘recertified’ are used interchangeably,” says Stephen Buckler, chief operating officer of Horizon Technology.
 “There is no certifying body for recertified drives other than the manufacturers themselves.”

 One needn’t look far to find inconsistencies in language surrounding renewed drives.
 Western Digital refers to such drives as “recertified”.
 Toshiba, on the other hand, refers to replacement parts as “recertified”, but to whole devices as “factory refurbished.”
-In both cases, third party sellers switch up the words used, calling both WD and Toshiba drives “certified refurbished” in some places and “manufacturer recertified” in others.
+In both cases, third-party sellers switch up the words used, calling both WD and Toshiba drives “certified refurbished” in some places and “manufacturer recertified” in others.
 In practice, looseness of usage dilutes the meaning of these words over time.
-“Nowadays, ‘refurbished’ is essentially a nice way of saying ‘used’,” explains Buckler.
+“Nowadays, ‘refurbished’ is essentially a nice way of saying ‘used’,” Buckler explains.

-Whatever the terminology, renewed drives should, in theory, have been restored to full working condition so that they are functionally good as new.
+Whatever the terminology, renewed drives should, in theory, have been restored to full working condition so that they are functionally as good as new.
 However, as with any product, the “should” might be better fulfilled by some sellers than others.
-That is why it’s essential to read the fine print in order to know just what sort of product you’re purchasing.
-“What’s most important is that you have evidence that the drive has been rigorously tested,” Buckler advises.
+That is why it’s essential to examine the details in order to know just what sort of product you’re purchasing.
+“What’s most important is that you have evidence that the drive has been rigorously tested,” he says.

 Related Reading